Poo (film): Plot

 At the same time, the film shows Thangarasu's father working as a cart driver and carrying laborer.
-He expects respect for his age from his young bosses and colleagues, but due to an unpleasant incident, he presumably thinks that being rich and owning modern items such as a car only will bring him respect.
-He takes pride in the fact that his son is studying to be an engineer and dreams of big things about him.
+He expects respect for his age from his young bosses and colleagues, but after an unpleasant incident, he presumably thinks that being rich and owning modern items, such as a car, will bring him respect.
+He takes pride in the fact that his son is studying to be an engineer and dreams big for him.
 However, Thangarasu breaks his castle in the sky by saying that once he starts working, unless he joins a renowned company, his salary will be merely Rs.
 6000, not as large as Rs.
 35000 as software engineers earn, as he is just a mechanical engineer.
-This shatters the dreams of Thangarasu's father, who then resorts to alcohol and deems that he will never achieve the respect that he yearns.
+This shatters the dreams of Thangarasu's father, who then resorts to alcohol and deems that he will never achieve the respect that he yearns for.

-Thangarasu's father is against the idea of Thangarasu marrying Maari as he believes that one cannot live happily and with respect just alone with higher education, but with money.
-Thangarasu, though initially after coming to know of Maari's faithful passion, begins to reciprocate her feelings, though after finding out that the son of his best friend who had married his cousin had birth defections, he finds it not a good idea to marry someone related by blood.
-Therefore, he heartbreakingly agrees to marry the proposed daughter of someone from a wealthy family that his father approves of, thus choosing his father's dream.
-Maari too agrees to marry someone else on a condition that her mother and brother must attend Thangarasu's wedding as they initially refused to go after discovering that Thangarasu will not wed Maari.
-Maari happily marries, while wishing that Thangarasu and his wife become successful and Thangarasu become happy, just as she will try to be with Karuppasamy.
+Thangarasu's father is against the idea of Thangarasu marrying Maari, as he believes that one cannot live happily and with respect on one's own through higher education alone, but with money.
+Thangarasu, though initially moved by Maari's faithful passion, begins to reciprocate her feelings.
+However, after learning that the son of his best friend, who had married his cousin, had birth defects, he found it not a good idea to marry someone related by blood.
+Therefore, he heartbreakingly agrees to marry the proposed daughter of a wealthy family his father approves of, thus choosing his father's dream.
+Maari also agrees to marry someone else on the condition that her mother and brother attend Thangarasu's wedding, since they initially refused to go after learning that Thangarasu would not marry Maari.
+Maari happily marries, wishing that Thangarasu and his wife become successful and that Thangarasu be happy, just as she will try to be with Karuppasamy.